mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- I do brand it , and provide useful contributions in concrete instances of work -->

-#### Harbours as both protective and authentic
+#### Harbours as structures and staging posts facilitating transformational movement

-The intrigue of opening up previously mysterious areas and seeing or experimenting with what makes them tick, often referred to as looking under the hood, applies here in the early stages of the learning experience.
-The process of clicking remix to fix a broken, half-baked game involves entering unfamiliar and potentially exciting waters.
-However, the motivational impact of an authentic process and set of tools must be balanced by possible accompanying complexity [@nachtigall_authenticity_2024].
+**both protective and authentic**

 Harbours are protective spaces suitable for docking ships.
 They may be natural or designed.
 If designed, protection is offered by artificially created harbour walls extending out into the sea, creating a sheltered space, preventing large waves from entering but also allowing movement out into the open sea.
 Harbours provide the possibility for refuelling or maintaining sea vessels and infrastructure to connect to rail or road links for transport inland.
 The term harbour is used metaphorically to indicate a space of safety, nurturing, and a gathering space f

+The intrigue of opening up previously mysterious areas and seeing or experimenting with what makes them tick, often referred to as looking under the hood, applies here in the early stages of the learning experience.
+The process involves entering unfamiliar and potentially exciting waters.
+However, the motivational impact of an authentic process and set of tools must be balanced by possible accompanying complexity [@nachtigall_authenticity_2024].

 <!-- SUMMARISE - MOVE EXTRA / EXAMPLES UP TO THE FIRST SECTION - FIND A GOOD PLACE FOR IT. -->